qwahzi/nanofaq/README.md

 *Zero Fees*

 Because the protocol is incredibly lightweight and running a node costs next to nothing, Nano transactions are processed with no fees.
-One transaction fits within a single UDP packet, and transactions are handled independently, eliminating any block size issues.
+One transaction fits within a single UDP packet, and transactions are handled independently, eliminating any block size issue.

 *Instantaneous Transaction Speed*